 Getting Around Montevideo

 Montevideo is very walkable.
 However, taxis and buses are a good option if you have bags or want to visit the city’s outskirts.
 Uber is also available in Montevideo and often charges less than a taxi.
-At night, it is better to take organized transport than walk, especially if alone.
+When outside the touristy areas at night, it is better to take organized transport than walk, especially if alone.
 Montevideo is pretty safe, but as with any large city, muggings and other crimes can happen.

 Renting a bike is also a popular option for transport, especially if you plan to travel along La Rambla.
 This path can get pretty crowded in spots, so just be aware of other pedestrians and traffic.